 44. Try this trick to make crepe-paper art even easier

 Crepe paper has been a star in kindergarten art projects for years, but it definitely results in sticky glue fingers.
-Try this: Use a mini paint tray and a mini roller to roll on the glue!
+Try this: Use a mini paint tray and a mini roller to roll on the glue.
 Fingers stay clean and dry, plus you’ll avoid messy glue puddles.
 You’re welcome!

 45. Print paw-some footprint art

-Combine story time with creativity in this kindergarten art project!
-As you read the story, have students grab an animal figurine, dip the paws in paint, and have their animal act the story out on construction paper, leaving a trail of prints across the page.
+Combine story time with creativity in this kindergarten art project.
+As you read the story, have students grab an animal figurine, dip the paws in paint, and have their animal act out the story on construction paper, leaving a trail of prints across the page.

 46. Turn paper bags into jellyfish

-Put those scissor skills to good use with these wiggly paper bag jellyfish!
+Put those scissor skills to good use with these wiggly paper bag jellyfish.
 All you need is brown paper lunch bags, googly eyes (the bigger, the better!), and watercolor paint.
 For extra fun, use some decorative scissors with this kindergarten art project.

 47. Sculpt the cutest pinch-pot kitties